 - 24 Hour Fitness Worldwide Inc. and its debtor-affiliates in their chapter 11 cases involving approximately $1.4 billion of funded debt.
 24 Hour Fitness is a leading fitness club operator with locations across the United States and more than 3 million members.

-Adé is recognized as a leading lawyer for Securities: Regulation: Advisory by Chambers USA, where clients note he is “very highly regarded.”
+Adé is recognized as a leading lawyer for Securities: Regulation: Advisory by Chambers USA, where clients note he is “a true partner who always provides practical solutions to the most challenging issues” and “an incredibly wise lawyer.”
 He is recognized as a “Leading Lawyer” for Corporate Governance and Shareholder Activism: Advice to Boards by Legal 500 US, where he is described as a “standout practitioner.”
 Adé was named among Savoy magazine’s “2022 Most Influential Black Lawyers.”
 Adé was also shortlisted as “Diversity & Inclusion: Lawyer of the Year” for Chambers Diversity & Inclusion Awards: North America 2022.
-He is recognized for M&A and Corporate Governance by Who’s Who Legal.
+He is recognized for M&A and Corporate Governance by Who’s Who Legal and as a “Best Lawyer” for Securities Regulation in Washington, D.C. by Best Lawyers in America.
 Adé is a former Chair of the Federal Regulation of Securities: Proxy Statements and Business Combinations Subcommittee of the American Bar Association and a former Co-Chair of the DC Bar Association Mergers & Acquisitions Committee.
 Adé has also served as an Adjunct Professor of “Takeovers, Mergers & Acquisitions” at Georgetown University Law Center, which, to date, has been attended by more than 100 members of the SEC Staff via the SEC University Program.

 Adé is a frequent speaker on SEC disclosure requirements, securities regulation and corporate governance matters and developments, and regular contributor to Weil’s Governance & Securities Watch (blog).
 He is an active member of the National Association for Corporate Directors Compensation Committee Advisory Council and The Conference Board’s Human Capital Management Committee.